• Skip to primary navigation

 Instructions

-• Slice tomatoes into ¼" thickness and spread them evenly on top of the chicken.
+• Add vegetables: Slice tomatoes into ¼" thickness and spread them evenly on top of the chicken.
 Follow with sliced onions in the same manner.
 Lightly season with salt and pepper.

-• Cover and bake for 40 minutes.
-Remove cover and continue to bake for additional 20 minutes or until golden brown on top.
-Garnish with fresh curly parsley.
+• Bake casserole: Cover and bake in a preheated oven for 30 minutes.
+Remove cover and continue to bake for 20 more minutes or until golden brown on top.
+Broil for 5 minutes until golden brown.
+Remove from oven and allow to rest.

 Notes